AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_postprocess.md

 	![image](assets/md_temperature.png)

 Since the calculation starts with all atoms located at their equilibrium positions, the initial potential energy is zero and the kinetic energy corresponds to ~300K, since we have setup the velocities using the Maxwell-Boltzmann distribution.
-In the first 500 steps of the trajectort, the kinetic energy is partially converted to potential energy at.
+In the first 500 steps of the trajectory, the kinetic energy is partially converted to potential energy at.
 In turn, the temperature drops from $300\,{\rm K}$ to about $150\,{\rm K}$.
-The missing thermal energy to obtaing a temperature of 300K is then gradually provided by the thermostat, bringing the nuclear temperature back to $\sim 300\,{\rm K}$ after a few $\rm ps$.
+The missing thermal energy to obtain a temperature of 300K is then gradually provided by the thermostat, bringing the nuclear temperature back to $\sim 300\,{\rm K}$ after a few $\rm ps$.

 ### Discard thermalization period
 We can remove the thermalization period from the simulation data, e.g., by [shifting the dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.shift.html):